andju/docker-solutions/README.md

-# docker-compose
+# docker-solutions
-Various docker compose files
+Various dockerfiles and docker-compose configurations.

+## postgres
+Run a postgres database server with pgadmin.